GC

 Production checklist

-Before you call a deployment production-ready, verify each item.
-Every one has bitten real operators; none are optional.
+Before you call a deployment production-ready, walk this list.
+Every item has bitten real operators; none are optional.

-• Persistent volumes mounted. workspace and sandbox are on a named volume or host mount.
+• Volumes mounted. workspace and sandbox are on a named volume or host mount.
 Verify with docker inspect golemcore-bot.

 • Admin password rotated.
-The initial password from the logs is replaced via Settings → Security, or BOT_DASHBOARD_ADMIN_PASSWORD is set at container start.
+The temporary password from the logs has been replaced via Settings → Security, or BOT_DASHBOARD_ADMIN_PASSWORD is set at container start.

 • Browser flags set if you use the browser plugin. --shm-size=256m and --cap-add=SYS_ADMIN are present.
-Without them, Chromium crashes silently.
+Chromium crashes silently without them.

-• Dashboard reachable behind TLS.
-Do not expose port 8080 directly on a public interface.
-Front it with a reverse proxy that terminates TLS.
+• Dashboard behind TLS.
+Do not expose port 8080 directly on the public internet.
+Put a reverse proxy in front of it that terminates TLS.

-• Logs collected. docker logs is tailed into your log aggregator, or workspace/logs/ is read directly.
+• Logs going somewhere. docker logs tailing into your log aggregator.

-• Health endpoint monitored. /actuator/health is polled by your monitoring system.
+• Health endpoint watched. /actuator/health polled by your monitoring system.

 What to do next